 Opportunities for Post-Undergraduate Interns

-American University in Washington, DC, a NCAA Division I member of the Patriot League, seeks qualified applications for several volunteer External Affairs Internship opportunities for the 2018 Summer and 2018 Fall Sessions.
+American University in Washington, DC, a NCAA Division I member of the Patriot League, seeks qualified applications for several volunteer External Affairs Internship opportunities for the 2019 Spring and Summer Sessions.
 Areas of specialization include: Development & Special Events, Graphic Design, Marketing & Promotions, Sponsorship Service & Fulfillment and Ticket Office Operations & Sales/Servicing.
 Interns will report directly to full time members of the Eagles’ staff, working closely with and playing key roles in our external affairs revenue generation group within an exciting team environment.
 See specialization track descriptions by clicking here.

 Must be willing to work a minimum of 25 hours per week and be available to work weekend and night events as necessary.